podonos/podonos-pysdk/README.md

 ### 👨‍💻 1.
 Get an API key
 Visit [https://www.podonos.com](https://www.podonos.com), log in or sign up, and get an API key.

 ### 💾 2.
-Installa podonos Python package
+Install podonos Python package
-First of all, make sure you have installed Python 3.6.6 or newer
+First of all, make sure you have installed Python 3.8 or newer

 ```bash
 python --version